jayhardikar/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-3-vision-rest.md

-# Lab 4: Access OCI Language with REST APIs
+# Lab 3: Access OCI Language with REST APIs

 ## Introduction

-In this lab session, we will show you how to access OCI Language using POSTMAN.
+In this lab session, we will show you how to access OCI Vision using POSTMAN.

 Postman is a GUI-based REST API invocation tool that is very popular among developers.

 *Estimated Lab Time*: 10 minutes

 ### Objectives:
-* Learn how to access Language Service through REST APIs.
+* Learn how to access OCI Vision Service through REST APIs.

 ### Prerequisites:
 * Basic knowledge of REST API calls.